-3.8.
+3.7.
 Data Alignment

-The EXOS/101 requires special data alignment in only one instance.
-The configuration message (see section 4.4) must begin on an even logical address in host memory.
-All data structures defined by NX/101 firmware are designed so that they can be efficiently supported by processors and high-level languages which require even alignment of word and longword data types.
+The EXOS 204 requires special data alignment in only one instance.
+The configuration message (see Section 4.4) must begin on an even logical address in host memory.
+All data structures defined by NX 200 firmware are designed so that they can be efficiently supported by processors and high-level languages which require even alignment of word and longword data types.

-While the EXOS/101 does not generally require even alignment, this practice is still recommended, in order to obtain the best performance from future software-compatible products which utilize a 16-bit data bus.
+While the EXOS 204 does not generally require even alignment, this practice is still recommended, in order to obtain the optimum performance.

-3.9.
+3.8.
 Memory Address Format

 All memory addresses are 32-bit objects unless otherwise specified.
 They are stored in memory in the same order as the longword data type.
-When NX/101's host data order conversion option is enabled, it will apply the same conversions to addresses stored in shared memory.
+When NX 200's host data order conversion option is enabled, it will apply the same conversions to addresses stored in shared memory.

-The interpretation of memory addresses by NX/101 depends on context.
-Any address which refers to a location in EXOS/101 memory, whether the address value itself is stored in EXOS/101 memory or in host memory, is always interpreted as a segmented address.
-This term refers to the 8088 CPU's native address format.
+The interpretation of memory addresses by NX 200 depends on context.
+Any address which refers to a location in EXOS 204 memory, whether the address value itself is stored in EXOS 204 memory or in host memory, is always interpreted as a segmented address.
+This term refers to the 80186 CPU's native address format.
 A segmented address consists of a 16-bit segment base and a 16-bit offset address.
-At run time, the 8088 forms a 20-bit absolute address by shifting the segment base left by four places (multiply by 16) and adding the offset to the result.
+At run time, the 80186 forms a 20-bit absolute address by shifting the segment base left by four places (multiply by 16) and adding the offset to the result.
 Therefore a segmented address can access 1 Mbyte of memory.
 Figure 3-1 shows how a segmented address is mapped into the longword data type.